How to Earn More Money Freelancing (Even if You’re a Total Beginner)

 5. Start Freelancing Before Your Quit Your Day Job

-I’m a huge an of starting a freelance business while you keep your day job, as opposed to immediately pursuing self-employment.
+I’m a huge fan of starting a freelance business while you keep your day job (or work part-time), as opposed to immediately pursuing self-employment.

 In addition to the fact that creating a high-quality portfolio website, building your personal brand, and adding to your portfolio naturally takes a good amount of time, it’s a good idea to have a few steady freelance clients on your roster before axing your sole source of income.